doctordns/PowerShellCookBook2019/Errata.md

 ### Chapter 1 - Establishing a PowerShell Administrative Environment

+Page 11 - small error in screen shots. they should not be different.
 Page 12, 2nd Paragraph, penultimate line - the sentence should read:  "And for versions later than 1803, the mechanism may change again."
 And with the passage of time since the book was written, the mechanism has indeed changed again.

+Page 15 - Step 15 should read SRV1, not SRV2

 ### Chapter 2 -Managing Windows Networking

 Page 65/66 - Step 6 is not actually shown.
 The output (on page 66) is form step 7 not step 6.

+### Chapter 4 - Managing Windows Storage

+Page 134 - The code is fine in the book, but the GITHUB copy had an error in step 5 which is fixed.

+### Chapter 12 - Managing Azure

+Page 446, last paragraph in intro = this recipe does not check whether the RG and the SA are already created.
+Page 447, step 2 - the text is wrong, only login to the Azure account Page 447. step 5 - the name of the share should be $ShareName.

 ### Chapter 14 - Managing Performance and Usage